directus-labs/guest-authoring/getting-started-with-directus-and-flask/index.md

     return response.json().get("data")
 ```

-:::info Directus query params
+:::info Directus Query Parameters

-Note there is a `fields[]` query string with a list of names as its value.
-This informs the Directus API to return only the specified fields for each post, instead of returning all fields, and also informs that you want to receive the `author.name` data from the author relationship.
-In the same way, the `sort` query string informs the API to return posts with the most recent ones first.
+The `fields` parameter instructs Directus to return only the specified fields.
+The `sort` parameter instructs Directus to return the most recent posts first.
-You can learn more about it [here](https://docs.directus.io/reference/query.html).

 :::

 Then create a `templates/blog.html` file to display the posts data to users.